gfvioli/.dotfiles/README.md

 This is a full guide to get a working version of Ubuntu (WSL) from scratch to fully setup while using standard linux commands.
-At the boottom I have the setup using Nix Home-Manager.
+At the bottom I have the setup using Nix Home-Manager.

 ## Installing essentials
+This are the most essential libraries to get started.
 ```bash
 sudo apt-get update
 sudo apt install \